ST FRANCIS LEPROSY GUILD

 Joao (77, at home in Purus River area, Amazon.)

-Over the years, Joao's leprosy symptoms worsened. he numbness in his hands and feet meant that Joao could not feel any pain caused by accidental wounds and damage.
-Eventually ulcers developed that would not heal.
+Over the years, Joao's leprosy symptoms worsened.
+The numbness in his hands and feet meant that Joao could not feel the pain caused by accidental wounds and damage.
+Eventually, ulcers developed that would not heal.

 But Dr Tony’s team visited him and provided orthopaedic aids for him.
 He still receives regular visits, and the centre provides basic food and self-care advice.